Wildlander-mod/wildlander-mod.github.io/12-Cheat-Sheets/Spell-Research---Cheat-Sheet-(Artefact).md

+---
+title: Spell Research (Artifacts)
+layout: default
+nav_order: 1
+description: Recipes lists
+parent: Cheat Sheets
+---

+# Spell Research (Artifacts)

-This document contains a list of all Artefacts in the game which can be examined by spell research
+This document contains a list of all Artifacts in the game which can be examined by spell research

 <table>
   <tr>
-   <td><strong>Artefact</strong>
+   <td><strong>Artifacts</strong>
    </td>
    <td><strong>Archtypes</strong>
    </td>